 One #[Sensitive] attribute encrypts a field in the event store, on the wire over RabbitMQ / SQS / Redis / Kafka / DBAL outbox, and in your structured logs — because all serialization flows through one shared conversion pipeline.

-A projection can emit a downstream event the moment it applies a change — sagas, event handlers, and other projections subscribe via the normal #[EventHandler].
+A projection can publish its own event the moment it applies a change — so dependent logic reacts in the same flow instead of a separate eventually-consistent process; sagas, event handlers, and other projections subscribe via the normal #[EventHandler].
 Rebuild a projection?
 Emission is automatically suppressed, so downstream consumers aren't flooded with duplicate historical events while the read model catches up.

 First-party packages for RabbitMQ, Kafka, SQS, Redis, and DBAL.
 Ecotone fits your existing stack — no new cluster to operate, no migration of your message infrastructure.